 - have had a severe allergy to anything

-- are under six months of age
+- are under 6 months

 - have had .

-Side effects of the flu vaccine
+Possible side effects of the influenza (flu) vaccine

-The influenza vaccine can cause a range of side effects.
-In children under five years of age, these reactions may be more obvious.
+The flu vaccine can cause side effects.
+In children under 5 years, these reactions may be more obvious.

 - drowsiness or tiredness